glhrmoura/sign-up/README.md

 	/>
 </p>

-# :key: Sign Up
+# Sign Up

-A user registration interface, divided into stages.
-The project was developed mainly with React, Styled Components and TypeScript.
+A user interface divided into stages with the aim of facilitating the registration flow, using some animations and a simplified layout to make the process more user-friendly.

 ## Tools